smikhalevski/react-executor/README.md

 const rookyExecutor = manager.getOrCreate('rooky', 42, [retryRejected()]);
 ```

-Plugins can subscribe to [executor events](#events-and-lifecycle) or alter the executor instance.
+Plugins can subscribe to [executor events](#events-and-lifecycle) or modify the executor instance.
 Read more about
 plugins in the [Plugins](#plugins) section.

 ## Executor keys